AjaxMultiCommentary/layout-yolo-models/README.md

 # Caveats

 ⚠️ These models are beta-tryouts.
-They are mainly release because part of the training data is still under copyright and cannot be released. **This does by no means imply that our models are ready for use in production**.
+They are mainly released because part of the training data is still under copyright and cannot be released. **This does by no means imply that our models are ready for use in production**.
 As shown in the results section, some regions remain poorly recognized.

 ⚠️ Our [experiments](PAPER_LINK) also show that our models perform poorly on unseen layout types and editions.
-For instance, evaluating a model on a set of completely unseen commentaries causes a performance drop of about 30% with respect to the in-domain test-set.
+Evaluating a model on a set of completely unseen commentaries causes a performance drop of about 30% with respect to the in-domain test-set.
 The same drop is to be expected with your data.
 We therefore would recommend continuing training on a few in-domain instances to mitigate this.